-Applicants should provide evidence in the last five years of chemical pathology practice of the following:

-- risk assessments

-- handling complaints from patients

-- letters of appreciation from patients or patients

-- multi-source feedback (including feedback from patients) or external or peer-review reports

-- revalidation/appraisal portfolio.

-This area could be demonstrated in a number of ways including:

-- thank you letters and cards from patients - letters from colleagues (examples of cases shared or "To whom it may concern letters" / testimonials) - complaints and responses to complaints. - This may include complaints received against your department or a colleague where you have been involved in the resolution.
+Patients Applicants should provide evidence in the last five years of diagnostic neuropathology practice of the following: attendance at inquests or equivalent consultation with relatives of deceased patients following autopsies handling complaints from patients or patients' families letters of appreciation from patients or patients' families multi-source feedback (including feedback from patients) or external or peer-review reports participation in the last five years in fine needle aspiration clinics where applicable revalidation/appraisal portfolio.
+This area could be demonstrated in a number of ways including: thank you letters and cards from patients letters from colleagues (examples of cases shared or "To whom it may concern letters" / testimonials) complaints and responses to complaints. • This may include complaints received against your department or a colleague where you have been involved in the resolution.
 This is to demonstrate how you handle complaints.
 Having a complaint made against you will not adversely influence your application.
-You must anonymise colleague information from this evidence. - 360° feedback.

-You can use these documents to demonstrate:
+You must anonymise colleague information from this evidence. • 360° feedback.
+You can use these documents to demonstrate: communication relationships with patients honesty and integrity protecting patient confidentiality.

-- communication

-- relationships with patients

-- honesty and integrity

-- protecting patient confidentiality.

 All evidence in this area must be anonymised for individual patient data.